The Bankrate promise

 3. Sign loan agreement

-Once you’ve found the RV you want to purchase and have completed the loan approval process, you sign a loan agreement outlining the loan terms.
+Once you’ve found the RV you want to purchase and have been approved for the loan, sign the loan agreement, which outlines the loan terms.
 Depending on the lender, the funds may be deposited into your account as soon as the next day.

 Whether you’re buying a new or used RV, there are many lenders that offer financing.
 But getting approved can be as complex as applying for a home mortgage.
 To help improve your odds of approval, determine in advance exactly how much you need to borrow and that you have the income and credit score to support a successful application.
 It’s also a good idea to shop around and get quotes from multiple lenders to find the best deal for your needs.